-When the March Madness basketball tournament officially starts up again on Tuesday, basketball fans around the U.S. will turn their attention to the best college teams in the nation.
+When the March Madness basketball tournament officially starts up again, basketball fans around the U.S. will turn their attention to the best college teams in the nation.

 But, though “March Madness” is now practically synonymous with NCAA college ball, the term’s origins are actually located one rung down the sports ladder.